Scala Compiler Plugins

 Please notice, that compiler plugins are typically bound to the full version of the compiler, hence you have to use the ::: (instead of normal ::) between the organization and the artifact name, to declare your dependency.

-For more information about plugin usage in Mill, please refer to the Mill documentation.
+For more information about plugin usage in Mill, please refer to the Mill documentation for Scala compiler plugins.

 Developing compiler plugins with an IDE